Forward Movement

 Overview

-Movement 3: Move forward by using your back and abdominal muscles to move your core and chest over your feet and down the hill.
-Feel pressure build against your outside ski.
+• Movement 3: Move forward by using your back and abdominal muscles to move your core over your feet and down the hill.
+Feel pressure increase against your outside ski.

 Watch Henrik Kristoffersen move forward rather than upward in the following video.